 If you have been recruited by an existing member, email email@example.com with the name of the person who put you forward and you will be invited to a free session.
 If you have not been recommended but feel you have the requisite playing level and personality, fill in our application form to be considered for an invitation.
 The committee will then assess your submission and decide whether you get invited to a session.
 To become a fully-fledged member, you will need to prove your worth by defeating two current members in a best-of-five playoff (this holds true whether you’ve been invited or recommended).
 If you do not win, you will probably not be accepted.
 The committee’s decision is final.

-The open sessions take place on Thursdays 6.30pm-8.30pm and Saturdays 3pm-5pm.
-The members-only sessions are held most Fridays 7.30pm-10pm and occasionally on Sunday afternoons.
+Until March 2017, the open sessions take place on Fridays 7.45pm-9.50pm and Sundays 3pm-5pm.
+The members-only sessions are held on various days.
+After March, there will be additional weekly sessions (tbc).
 Check the events calendar for dates.

 See map below.
 The open sessions on Thursdays take place at 49 Tanner Street, London SE1 3PL (Google Map).
 The Saturday open sessions take place at the Somers Town Sports Centre, 134 Chalton Street, London NW1 1RX (Google Map).
 Full members can arrange to fight at our other secret venues, which are only revealed once a player receives a formal invitation to join.